puppetMaster3/bikeSheding/README.md

 Recommended but not required:
 * chrome  (and open the developer console)
-* npm -g install typescript
+* npm -g install typescript (optional, it's all .js)
 * WebStorm IDE
 * tablet